-We are a group of individuals devoted to helping people in recovery stay stopped.
+We are a group of individuals devoted to helping people get into recovery and stay in recovery.

 Rochelle “Shelley” Poerio